1-800-800-1865 (Mon-Sat) • Online 24/7

 Until now, virtually every transaction for oil or gas required payment in dollars -- regardless of which parties around the world were involved.
 The additional demand for dollars has provided an enormous boost to its value over the decades.

 That privileged status may be about to end.
-Recent financial bullying by the U.S. piled on top of relentless efforts to devalue the dollar and suppress interest rates on federal borrowing have pushed Russian officials to declare enough is enough.
+Recent financial bullying by the U.S. piled on top of relentless efforts to devalue the dollar and suppress interest rates on federal borrowing has pushed Russian officials to declare enough is enough.

 Vigilant investors will note that the latest international capital flow report from the U.S. Treasury shows Russia liquidating 20% of its holding of U.S. debt in a single month.
 Gazprom, the state-owned energy company, recently issued bonds denominated in yuan.